🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 What would healing look like for my inner child?

 Working with the inner child can be deeply emotional but also profoundly healing.
+Moving slowly and having a consistent space to return to can make this process feel more stable, especially when emotions begin to surface more deeply.

 If this topic resonates strongly for you, exploring Shadow Work and the Inner Child can provide deeper insight into how childhood experiences shape adult emotional patterns.